FreeAndFair/Qubie/README.md

-Polling Queue Minder
+Qubie
 ===

-*PQM*, or the Polling Queue Minder, is a part of the Free & Fair suite of products.
+*Qubie*, also known as the Polling Queue Minder, is a part of the Free & Fair suite of products.
 It is a compact polling place monitoring system that attempts to estimate the wait time for casting a vote.
 It can be used by jurisdictions to gather data about polling place usage and performance, for use in allocating resources for future elections.
 It can also optionally make wait time information available on the Web in real time, so that voters can accurately gauge how long the voting process will take them and plan accordingly (by choosing among polling places, if they have multiple options; by voting at a different time; or, in jurisdictions with early voting, by voting on a different day).
 The system has two main components: a small open-source hardware box running open-source software that monitors a polling place for mobile device activity, and an optional application that makes wait time estimates available online.

 Correctness of the software components of the system, and privacy and security guarantees with respect to the individually identifiable data they detect, are critical aspects of this project.

 Prototype Background
 ===

-Prototype implementations of PQM were developed as a part of the DemTech Research Project at the IT University of Copenhagen in 2011-2015 and were tested at Danish polling places.
-This implementation of the PQM is being developed completely from scratch, independently of the original project.
+Prototype implementations of Qubie were developed as a part of the DemTech Research Project at the IT University of Copenhagen in 2011-2015 and were tested at Danish polling places.
+This implementation of Qubie is being developed completely from scratch, independently of the original project.

 Development Process and Methodology
 ===

-The current version of the *PQM* has been developed using the Trust-by-Design (TBD) software engineering methodology.
+The current version of *Qubie* has been developed using the Trust-by-Design (TBD) software engineering methodology.

 The TBD methodology is documented in several papers published by Joe Kiniry and his coauthors, available via http://www.kindsoftware.com/.